 Robert Menendez on Thursday, December 27th, 2012 in a speech on the Senate floor

-With Hurricane Sandy aid still pending, U.S. Sen. Robert Menendez says $60 billion was approved 10 days after Hurricane Katrina
+U.S. Sen. Menendez says $60 billion was approved 10 days after Katrina, but Sandy aid still pending

 Two months after Hurricane Sandy devastated parts of the Garden State, New Jersey officials and residents are still waiting for Congress to sign off on roughly $60 billion in emergency relief aid.

 But after Hurricane Katrina pummeled New Orleans in August 2005, it only took 10 days for a similar level of federal aid to be approved for that disaster, according to U.S. Sen. Robert Menendez.

 Raising his voice, the New Jersey Democrat offered that comparison during a Dec.
 27 speech on the Senate floor in regard to a $60.4 billion aid package for Sandy victims.
 The Senate approved the package Dec.
 28, but the House has delayed action on the funding.

 "I want my colleagues to remember that 10 days after Hurricane Katrina, this chamber passed two separate bills amounting to $60 billion," Menendez said.
 "It has been nearly two months since we had Superstorm Sandy and nothing has passed."

 Menendez is right.

 In the 10 days after Hurricane Katrina made landfall in Louisiana, the Republican-controlled Congress approved two bills providing $62.3 billion in emergency funding, and President George W. Bush immediately signed them into law.

 In this fact-check, we’re not comparing the levels of damage caused by Katrina and Sandy.
 Our focus is on the timing of emergency appropriations approved by Congress.